3 Phases of Flagship Blog Growth or How to Fall in Love with Blogging

 - You link out generously and you praise other established as well as new bloggers like you who you admire.

-- You watch your first social media submissions eagerly
+- You watch your first social media shares eagerly

 - and you are are glad about the first 100 visitors daily, then the first 100 subscribers

 The establishing mode phase is a cool down phase.
 Like in a love affair you now discover whether you truly love blogging.
 You take a step back and analyze.
 You take a look at your audience and the workload of blogging.
 Now you need a focus and some lasting benefit of blogging.

 After the initial frenzy ends there comes the establishing mode.
 It may be after 3 months or after 6 but it will come.
 You will notice it by the fact that you are posting less without really knowing why.
 You will more often take a look at your watch to find out how much time you spend with blogging.

 - You blog less often but write longer posts